vincentc168777/Face-Recognition-and-Manga-Face-Match/README.md

 Upload a photo → the app detects your face → embeds it with CLIP → compares it against a dataset of manga expression panels → returns the top matches with similarity scores.

-*(Add a screenshot or GIF of the web UI here once you have one — this is the single highest-impact addition for a GitHub README)*

 ## How it works